Pigments by Arturia Review

 Rating: Five out of five stars

 Pigments — clearly a twin synth engine allows you to produce excellent sounding instruments or dive into sound design.
-Arturia keeps the promises that Pigments can sound like other synths; no other synth can sound like Pigments.
+Arturia keeps the promise that Pigments can sound like other synths; no other synth can sound like Pigments.
 New vibes and tones are always helpful to stay unique with the sound you deliver.

 Pigments due to its layout and approach an outstanding way to learn how to use a Synth.